Passport – must have with you to board the plane and to enter the United States.

 There are banking ATMs (Automatic Teller Machines) around both UConn and Brown campuses, which you can use to withdraw money from your prepaid meal card or from your own debit card from home

 - If you do not have an ATM card, be prepared with cash in U.S. Dollars for souvenirs or other expenses during your stay in the U.S.

 Bring cash with you on the plane which you can exchange at the airport (enough for the first couple of days).

-If you have an ATM card or credit card and plan to use it in the U.S., you should call the company to alert them that you might be using your card in the U.S. to ensure service.
+If you have an ATM card or credit card that you plan to use in the U.S., you should call the company to alert them that you might be using your card in the U.S. to ensure service.
 Western Union is not located nearby, so you should not plan on having family send you money during the middle of the program.

 Internet: There will be wireless internet access in your hotel room and throughout campus for you to connect to the internet from your own device if applicable.
 Also, there are also computers available in the Library with internet access.
 Participants are encouraged to use Skype and/or email to communicate with their families since these services are free of charge.

 The following contact information should be used for Emergency Situations Only:

 - Primary contact: